 Massage therapy fees.

-Also (usually partial) reimbursement from your insurance company for moneys paid for massage therapy services may be available to you.
+Reimbursement (usually partial) from your insurance company for moneys paid for massage therapy services may be available to you.
 If you're interested in doing a small amount of legwork, I suggest you call your insurance provider to ask them the following questions:

 will they reimburse for massage therapy from an out of network provider?